tinne26/kage-desk/docs/tutorials/intro/04_built_in_functions.md

 Let's break it down a bit: `sin()` expects an angle in radians.
 There are `2*Pi` radians in a circumference.
 Therefore, if we can go from `0` to `2*Pi` through the 512 pixels of the screen's vertical axis, we will have completed a full sine oscillation.
 We want more oscillations?
 Just multiply the value going into `sin()` by `NumOscillations`!
 Finally, we can also control the width of the sine wave by multiplying the `sin` result by `WaveWidth/2`.
 Since the result is already oscillating between `[-N, +N]`, we only need to add this `waveFactor` to our previous cutoff point... and now we have a fancy sine wave splitting the screen instead of a boring straight line!
 </details>

-You may have noticed that the edge of the sine wave is jaggy, not smooth.
+You might have noticed that the edge of the sine wave is jaggy, not smooth.
 We will see how to improve that in later examples, so don't get too hung up on it for the time being.

 If this was a bit difficult don't worry.
 The most important part is that you get exposed to these ideas and slowly become used to them.
 There are other parts of shaders that don't revolve so much around maths, but it's important to get some practice and become more familiar with these techniques if you really want to get the most out of Kage.